 Monthly or weekly calendar?

-Selecting a tool: calendars and templates
+Selecting a tool: Calendars and templates

 Once it’s time to create the calendar, you’ll need to choose a tool or template to design and share it.
 Keep in mind that every relevant stakeholder should be able to access the calendar, so it must be shareable.
 There are many different options — you’ll just need to find what works best for you.
 To make rescheduling easier, use a calendar that has the ability to create drag-and-drop changes.

-Wrike Calendars allow content teams to have individual, color-coded calendars for each content type — such as ebooks or blogs.
-“The ability to layer these calendars creates a single view of all scheduled materials that really clarifies deadlines and dependencies, and makes it super easy to identify scheduling conflicts,” says Serpa, adding that she uses Wrike’s monthly calendar template.
+Wrike Calendars allow content teams to have individual, color-coded calendars for each content type — such as eBooks or blogs.
+The ability to layer these calendars makes them incredibly useful for managing all of your scheduled materials.
+It also helps identify potential conflicts.

-Walker notes that you may want to manage two versions of the publishing calendar:
+It’s best to manage two versions of the publishing calendar:

 - A full version for the content team, which details all the production steps, assignments, and deadlines they need to know.